KazKozDev/pathfinder/README.md

 ![SQLite](https://img.shields.io/badge/SQLite-3+-blue.svg)
 ![RAG](https://img.shields.io/badge/RAG-Retrieval--Augmented--Generation-orange.svg)
 ![Multi-Agent](https://img.shields.io/badge/Multi--Agent-AI%20Systems-purple.svg)

+Lost track of your applications?
+Pathfinder brings order to your job search with smart AI assistance.

 Pathfinder is a **full-stack application** designed to organize and streamline the job search process.
 It helps you track applications, manage resumes and contacts, and uses AI to automate routine tasks and prepare for interviews.